morrolinux/autodestroy/README.md

 ## Disclaimer
 **WARNING**: If anything in the script goes wrong, you could **unintenionaly destroy all your data** and make your system unbootable. \
 **No warranty** of any kind that this will work for you.
 Please check the script thoroughly before running it.

-## Contributors
-This script was originally made by morrolinux, but I (sk_Manux) modified it to suit my needs.